Faculty Fellows: Application Information

 - Should be faculty members whose appointment requires significant research, including scholarship and work in the arts.
 Emeriti faculty may also apply.

-- May apply more than once (preference will be given to applicants who have not been a Fellow-in-Residence in the past five years).
+- May apply more than once (preference will be given to applicants who have not been a Faculty Fellow/Fellow-in-Residence in the past five years).

-- Commit to being in residence full-time during the semester of the award working on the proposed project.
+- (In-residence fellows only:) Commit to being in residence full-time during the semester of the award working on the proposed project.